 Here is a picture of Tigh nam Bodach in the mid-1960s, from the book “Highland Perthshire” (1969) by Duncan Fraser.

 Fraser wrote: “There is no doubt that the Cailliche has been there a long time—so long that even four centuries ago, when first we hear of this glen, it already bore her name.
-And probably it goes back to pre-Christian times, to the days off the circular forts or even further to the Bronze Age people.”
+And probably it goes back to pre-Christian times, to the days of the circular forts or even further to the Bronze Age people.”

-I walked for about two more miles, stopping a mile before my intended destination when I found a camping spot by the stream that was too good to pass up.
+I walked two more miles, stopping a mile before my intended destination when I found a camping spot by the stream that was too good to pass up.
 Plus, I wanted to spend a night in the Old Woman’s glen, although at a respectful distance.

 I pitched the tent and watched the sun fall, bruising the sky.

 There wasn’t a human being within sight or hearing.